 Blend in or Stand Out?

-Take a walk around your neighborhood to see what your colors your neighbors have chosen.
+Take a walk around your neighborhood to see what colors your neighbors have chosen.
 If you want to blend in, choose a color that is similar to the houses around you.

 If you want to stand out, choose something different.
 Just remember that there is a big difference between complementary and clashing colors.
 Some colors stand out and even enhance those around them, while others clash and stick out like a sore thumb.